fingoldin/tickets2/README.md

 Participants then demonstrate what they think the distribution looks like using an interactive bar graph

 ![Bar graph phase](https://www.github.com/fingoldin/tickets2/raw/master/graph.png "Bar graph phase")

+Further pages test their ability to choose the best ticket while clicking through a list.